siddhartha-gadgil/siddhartha-gadgil.github.io/source/_posts/2014-12-31-linear-structure-implicits.markdown

 ###To Do:

+* Add a field for the zero vector.
-* Create a linear structure for differentiable functions
+* Create a linear structure for differentiable functions.
 * Have functions that implicitly use linear structures.

 ## More vector structures